77Z/the-wall/README.md

-# the-wall
+# The Wall
-A program to limit you mouse movement. 'cause why not?
+A program to limit your mouse movement. 'cause why not?